iscc/iscc-sct/README.md

   "characters": 77,
   "features": [
     {
-      "feature": "XZjeSfdyVi0",
+      "maintype": "semantic",
+      "subtype": "text",
-      "offset": 0,
+      "version": 0,
-      "size": 77,
+      "simprints": [
+        "XZjeSfdyVi0"
+      ],
+      "offsets": [
+        0
+      ],
+      "sizes": [
+        77
+      ],
+      "contents": [
-      "text": "This is some sample text.
+        "This is some sample text.
 It can be a longer document or even an entire book."
+      ]
     }
   ]
 }